Vallabh100/EconPowerPred-G20-World-Economic-Center-Prediction/README.md

 ## Possible Future Challenge

 __External Validation__:
 Check if my predictions match with what happens in the real world.
-This could include watching global economic trends, changes in politics, or big decisions and seeing how well this predictions agree with these real-world results.
+This could include watching global economic trends, changes in politics, or big decisions and seeing how well this predictions agree with these real-world results..